SAP on AWS

 EDI for SAP

 Let Me Be (IN)Direct

-SAP categorizes access to The Digital Core in 3 categories.
+SAP defines access in 3 categories.

-- SAP Application Access – Other SAP applications accessing the Digital Core, such as SuccessFactors, Ariba, Cloud4Customer, BW, etc.
+- SAP Application Access: Other SAP applications accessing the Digital Core, such as SuccessFactors, Ariba, Cloud4Customer, BW, etc.

 - Sales Order

 These nine document types, according to SAP, represent most outcomes from SAP ERP.

 It is important to note that some document types are counted at the line-item level.
 For example, on a Sales Order if there are 10 line-items, this counts as 10 documents.
 But a Manufacturing Document only counts as 1 document in this calculation regardless of the item detail.
 This is done to account for how different businesses operate.
 Some may have one blanket order with 1000s of line items on it, and another business may create a single Sales Order for every line item.